trang-anh/fall25-project-group-708/README.md

 ## OpenAPI specification

-OpenAPI specifications as given in the [`server/openapi.yaml`](./server/openapi.yaml) file should give you an idea about the overall structure of the API endpoints, the request format and the various path/query parameters required as well as the expected response formats.
-To see a detailed explanation of the schemas and to test the endpoint in a sandboxed environment, you can use the Swagger UI page as follows:

 - Start the server as specified earlier (`cd server && npm run dev`).
 - Visit `http://localhost:8000/api/docs` to see the complete API specification in a user friendly manner.
 - You should be able to see and test out individual endpoints using the *Try it out* button associated with each endpoint.

 The specification itself is coupled with an OpenAPI validator (present as a middleware) that validates every request and response against the provided spec document.

-## Cypress Tests

-Cypress tests are end-to-end tests that can help verify your implementation.

 ### Setup Instructions